Live News

 Akshaya Rane

 “What’s new in Gutenberg…” posts (labeled with the #gutenberg-new tag) are posted following every Gutenberg release on a biweekly basis, showcasing new features included in each release.
 As a reminder, here’s an overview of different ways to keep up with Gutenberg and the Editor.
-Gutenberg 22.3 is here and ready for download!
-This release brings a dedicated […]
+Gutenberg 22.4 has been released and is available for download!
+You […]

 Benjamin Zekavica